ixvu/w4111_wiki/Query-proc.md

 <img src = "https://github.com/xz2581/project1/blob/master/8.png">

 Which option is faster if B+ tree index on a?
-+a)Log F(B) + M pages: using Btree, find the start point and scan to the right +b)B pages : not using B tree, scans entire relation
++ a)Log F(B) + M pages: using Btree, find the start point and scan to the right
++ b)B pages : not using B tree, scans entire relation

 ##Projection with DISTINCT clause
 need to deduplicate e.g., π  rating Sailors

 basic approaches

-+1.
-Sort: sort on rating, remove dups on scan of sorted data fundamental database operation
++ 1. Sort: sort on rating, remove dups on scan of sorted data fundamental database operation
 O(2n + n): 2n to sort and n to scan
-+2.
-Hash:partition into N buckets remove duplicates on insert +3.Index on projected fields: scan the index pages, avoid reading data
++ 2. Hash:partition into N buckets remove duplicates on insert
++ 3.Index on projected fields: scan the index pages, avoid reading data

 ## The Join: